OWASP/samm/v2.0/beta/core/operations/o-incident-management.md

 - Yes, it's a pretty mature program

 #### Q 2
-Are project teams aware of their security point(s) of contact and response team(s)?
+Are all security incidents documented?

 **Answer Options**
 SAMMQA-C: